Picture and cover from Tony's book Amazon.Com

 When we started working with Tony Volpentest as a team beginning in 1995, many side effects became the main effects of his story by the late 1990s.

-Tony’s gold medal runs, and world records (like bees making honey) were fantastic and inspiring to thousands of people, no question there.
-However, I believe some of his most significant accomplishments were created from the side effects of his gold medal runs and world records from 1996 into ensuing years, even today.
+Tony’s gold medal runs and world records (like bees making honey) were fantastic and inspiring to thousands of people; there was no question about it.
+However, I believe some of his most significant accomplishments were created from the side effects of his gold medal runs and world records from 1996 into the ensuing years, even today.

 The “Side Effects” and Impacts Of Tony Volpentest’s Amazing World Record And Gold Medal Ran In 1996

 Bryan Hoddle called me one day in the fall of 1995 and asked if I wanted to help market and promote Paralympic Athletes and the Paralympic Movement.
 The Paralympic Movement at that time was anything but mainstream.
-We had our work cut out for us as we looked for ways to take down some long-established barriers that stood in the way of Paralympic Track and Field Athletes reaching their God-given potential.
+We had our work cut out for us as we sought ways to remove some long-established barriers that stood in the way of Paralympic Track and Field Athletes reaching their God-given potential.
 We were all part of the pioneer effort to focus on the Paralympics.

 Ross Perot hired Bryan to help Tony Volpentest train for the